DevArrowsmith/self-checkout/readme.md

 This repo can be installed locally.

 1. Clone [this repo](https://github.com/DevArrowsmith/self-checkout) (Here's [a guide on cloning repos](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository)).
-2. In the terminal navigate to the root directory of the clonedrepo.
+2. In the terminal navigate to the root directory of the cloned repo.
 3. Run `npm i` to install node packages including Jest.

 ---